 After the Experience

-• Submit a thank you note to the donors whose generosity make RISE possible
+• Submit a thank you note to the donors whose generosity makes RISE possible